-Also known as Clinical Laboratory Science (CLS), Medical Technology is a branch of medicine focused on the performance of laboratory determinations and analyses used in the diagnosis and treatment of disease as well as health maintenance.
-What do Medical Technologists do?
+Medical Laboratory Science is a branch of medicine focused on the performance of laboratory determinations and analyses used in the diagnosis and treatment of disease as well as health maintenance.

-A medical technologist caries out a variety of activities including:
+A medical lab scientist caries out a variety of activities including: